-1 October: Applications for the Grand Course need to be completed.
+1 October: Registration for the NOSTER Grand Course needs to be completed (see below).

-23 October: participants should have submitted their report on the assigned preparatory readings to NOSTER (firstname.lastname@example.org).
+23 October: Participants should have submitted their report on the assigned preparatory readings (see below) to NOSTER (firstname.lastname@example.org).

-1 December: Deadline for the submission of the paper.
+1 December: Deadline for the submission of the paper (see below).

-Location: University of Groningen (buildings and rooms t.b.a.)
+Location: the University of Groningen (buildings and rooms t.b.a.).

-Credits: 2 EC (excl. paper/presentation) or 5 EC (incl. paper).
+Credits: 2 EC (excl. paper/presentation) or 5 EC (incl. paper/presentation).
 The paper will be graded.

-Participation and registration: You can only register for the Grand Course via NOSTER.
-NOSTER will complete your registration for the conference attendance.
-Once you have created a personal account on this website and have logged-in, you can register for this event by clicking the green “Register for this item” button on the right.
+Participation and registration: You can only register for the Grand Course via NOSTER and you should do this before 1 October 2019.
+You do not need to register for the NGG conference separately; NOSTER will notify the conference organisation about your registration.
+Once you have created a personal account on this website and have logged in, you can register for this event by clicking the green “Register for this item” button on the right.

 Costs: Participation is free for ReMA students and PhD candidates registered at NOSTER.
 The fee for ReMA students and PhD candidates registered at any other research school in the Humanities is €80.
 Other ReMA students and PhD candidates pay €180 (2 EC) or €330 (5 EC).
 For more information about membership and costs, click here (for ReMA students) or here (for PhD candidates).
 Note that when due to unforeseen circumstances you are unable to attend, you should inform the NOSTER office as soon as possible.
 Otherwise, the full costs of the conference (€80) will be charged to you.